Historical Context of the Rising Damp Problem

 Step 1 - Installing a DPC

-Step 2 - Renovations
+Step 2 - Breathable Renovation

-Let's look at both of these steps now in more detail.
+Let's look at both of these steps in more detail.

 |1||Gies, Joseph (1969): Life in a medieval city, Arthur Barker Publishing, New York|

 |2||Saalman, Howard (1968): Medieval cities, New York, Braziller|

 |3||Harmathy, Norbert & Jaksic, Zeljko & Trivunic, Milan & Milovanovic, Vesna.
 (2014).
 Rising damp analysis and selection of optimal handling method in masonry construction.
 Periodica Polytechnica Civil Engineering.
 58. 10.3311/PPci.2113|